 - ½ cup of water

 - 2 teaspoon rosewater

-*Another version to this is skipping the syrup all together and dusting the makarouns with icing sugar after frying.
+- Another version of this is skipping the syrup altogether and dusting the makarouns with icing sugar after frying.

-Begin by making the Attir – Sugar Syrup – place all ingredients in a small saucepan over medium heat.
-Bring to a boil (this happens fairly fast), lower the heat, and continue to boil for approximately 6-7 minutes until syrup slightly thickens.
+Begin by making the Attir – Sugar Syrup.
+Place all the ingredients in a small saucepan over medium heat and bring to a boil (this happens fairly fast).
+Lower the heat and continue to boil for approximately 6-7 minutes until the syrup slightly thickens.
 Remove from heat and cool completely.

-For the dough mixture, in a bowl add all ingredients and combine together until you form a soft dough (if you find that the dough is still hard, add water little by little until the dough is soft and easy to work with).
+For the dough mixture: place all the ingredients in a bowl and combine them until you form a soft dough.
+If you find that the dough is still hard, add water little by little until the dough is soft and easy to work with.

-Slightly oil the sieve or the mould, take a walnut-sized roll of dough, place on the oiled sieve or inside a mamoul mould and flatten.
+Slightly oil the sieve or the mould, then take a walnut-sized roll of dough, place it on the oiled sieve or inside a mamoul mould and flatten it.
 Roll it over the grater or inside the mould once forward to give it texture.